youtpout/mina-challenge-02/README.md

 I use Provable if and gadget and to check if value is correct

-On Ryzen 7950 X I need between 6 and 8s to execute the analyze.
+On Ryzen 7950X I need between 6 and 8s by test.
+On mba early 2014 i5 dual core, 37s for the first test 17-18s for others tests.

 ## How to build